 "We initially worked with HUD to define neighborhoods that were gentrifying, which were declining, and which were inclusively growing.
 The vast majority of neighborhoods happened to be in the unchanging or inclusively growing category.
 And there are a small number of neighborhoods that are in the declining and gentrifying category.
 And what we were trying to do was to find those neighborhoods, and then use machine learning, taking the data that we have to project or predict, in real-time, what is happening right now."

 You'll have to listen to the rest to get the details, but it's an excellent real-world example of a practical application of AI that provides true economic and social benefits to citizens and communities.

-Would you like to be a guest on The Smart City Podcast?
+Would you like to be a guest on our growing podcast?

 If you have an intriguing, thought provoking topic you'd like to discuss on our podcast, please contact our host Jim Frazer